whatwg/meta/NEW-STANDARD.md

 1. Add the standard to https://github.com/whatwg/sg/blob/main/db.json and ensure the relevant details are filled in.
 (In case a new Workstream is needed an issue will have to be filed with the SG first for review.)
 1. SG/admin: run https://github.com/whatwg/spec-factory.
 1. SG/admin: run [`labels.py`](./labels.py) with appropriate `--repository` and `--token` parameters to create appropriate labels for the new repository.
+1. SG/admin: ensure @whatbot has write access to the repository so it can perform participant agreement checks.

 You should be all set.
 When in doubt reach out to the Steering Group.